MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-shared-environment.md

 ---
 # Annotate the technician's shared environment

-In Dynamics 365 Remote Assist mobile, mixed reality annotations make it so technicians and remote collaborators can visually specify an area or particular asset in their environment to look at or manipulate.
+In Dynamics 365 Remote Assist mobile, mixed reality annotations enable technicians and remote collaborators to visually specify an area or particular asset in their environment to look at or manipulate.
 During a Remote Assist mobile video call, the technicians will share their environment with the remote collaborator through their rear-facing camera.
 The technician can instantly place mixed reality annotations on their shared environment.
 However, the remote collaborator must place mixed reality annotations on a frozen frame of the technician's shared environment.

 ## Annotating for technicians using Remote Assist mobile